CanardConfit/is-academia-bot/README.md

 Configure the bot by editing the .env file.
 Essential configurations include:

 - **SWITCH_USERNAME** and **SWITCH_PASSWORD** for IS-Academia login.
+- **GIT_REMOTE**, **GIT_BRANCH**, **GIT_FOLDER** and **GIT_FILE** for Git repository details.
 - **DISCORD_ID** and **DISCORD_TOKEN** for Discord notifications.
-- **GIT_REMOTE**, **GIT_BRANCH**, **GIT_FOLDER** and **GIT_FILE** for Git repository details.
+- **TELEGRAM_TOKEN** and **TELEGRAM_CHAT_ID** for Telegram notifications.

 For more details on configuration options, refer to the `.env.example` file.

 ## Features

 Module Tracking: Automatically tracks changes in course modules.
-Discord Notifications: Sends updates directly to a specified Discord channel.

 Git Version Control: Maintains a version-controlled history of module changes.

 Flexible Configuration: Customizable to monitor specific courses or semesters.

+Notification Support: Sends notifications through different channels :

+- Discord via Webhook
+- Telegram via Bot API

 ## How It Works

 IS-Academia Bot scrapes the IS-Academia webpage for the specified courses or modules, compares the fetched data with the previously stored state, and identifies any changes.
-On detecting updates, it commits these changes to a Git repository and optionally sends notifications through Discord.
+On detecting updates, it commits these changes to a Git repository and optionally sends notifications through the configured channels.

 ## Contributing